shaekhhasanshoron/bankops-core/README.md

 * Issues JWT tokens upon successful login to authenticate employees for future requests.

 **Account Service:**
-* The heart of the banking operations
 * Manages customer data and account-related operations.
-* Handles account creation, viewing of account details, and transaction management.
+* Handles account creation, viewing of account details.
-* Tracks all events (customer creation, transactions) for auditing and anomaly detection.
+* Tracks all events like customer creation for auditing.

+**Transaction Service:**
+* Manages financial transactions between accounts.
+* Facilitates deposits, withdrawals, and transfers between accounts.
+* Ensures that multiple concurrent transactions for the same account are handled correctly.
+* Fetches transaction history based on parameters like customer ID, account number, and date range.
-* Ensures transaction integrity with multi-level locking and concurrent request handling.
+* Handles transaction recovery and consistency during server failures.

 ### 2.3 Why This Separation?
 The separation of concerns into distinct services allows for better scalability, maintainability, and flexibility.